Taist/taist_docs/guide/publishing.rst

 Publishing addons
 =================

 You can publish your addon for other Taist users.
+There are several types of addons:

-**!
-Important**: now all published addons can be used by anyone for free; we are working on other access modes:
+* **free** - can be used by anyone for free;

-* **paid addons** that can be used by anybody for a recurring payment
+* **paid** - can be used by anyone by subscription - X dollars per user per month; contact us at anton@tai.st for more details
-* **private addons** that can be used only by a specific company
+* **private** - can be used only by a single company specified by addon author; contact us at anton@tai.st for more details

 Publishing for the first time
 -----------------------------